huangbowen521/octopress-syncPost/README.md

 octopress-syncPost V2.1
 ==================

-A octopress plugin to sync the latest post to a website which suport MetaWeblog.
-(Wordpress, CSDN, CNBlogs,BlogBus etc.)
+A octopress plugin to sync post(all posts or latest post) to a website which suport MetaWeblog.
+(Wordpress, CNBlogs,BlogBus etc.)

 ## Configure

-1. Checkout this repository, **copy plugins/sync_post.rb to octopress/plugins/ folder.**
+1. Checkout this repository, **copy files in plugins into octopress/plugins/ folder.**

 2. add new gem denpendencies to Gemfile.